OpenCMISS-Examples/laplace/README.rst

 First we construct a `coordinate system` that will be used to describe the geometry in our problem.
 The 3D geometry will exist in a 3D space, so we need a 3D coordinate system.

-When creating an object in OpenCMISS there are at least three steps.
+When creating an object in OpenCMISS-Iron there are at least three steps.
 First we initialise the object:

 .. literalinclude:: Python/LaplaceExample.py
   :linenos:
   :start-after: #DOC-START coordinate1
   :end-before: #DOC-END coordinate1

-This creates a thin wrapper that just points to the actual coordinate system used internally by OpenCMISS, and initially the pointer is null.
+This creates a thin wrapper that just points to the actual coordinate system used internally by OpenCMISS-Iron, and initially the pointer is null.
 Trying to use the coordinate system now would raise an exception.
 To actually construct a coordinate system we call the ``CreateStart`` method and pass it a user number.
 The user number must be unique between objects of the same type and can be used to identify the coordinate system later.
-Most OpenCMISS classes require a user number when creating them, and many also require additional parameters to the ``CreateStart`` method:
+Most OpenCMISS-Iron classes require a user number when creating them, and many also require additional parameters to the ``CreateStart`` method:

 .. literalinclude:: Python/LaplaceExample.py
   :linenos: